 - Half and half.
 You could make this recipe with whole milk, but the half and half takes it to the next level.

-- Vanilla skyr.
-You could also swap in whole milk vanilla yogurt.
+- Vanilla yogurt.
+You could also swap in vanilla skyr.

 - Eggs.
 Eggs make the custard light and puffy.